piazza-energy/curated-resource-list/README.md

 - [Metabolic](https://www.metabolic.nl/) did the Smart Integrated Decentralised Energy (SIDE) systems research published by [world economic forum](https://www.weforum.org/agenda/2018/09/these-dutch-microgrid-communities-can-supply-90-of-their-energy-needs/)
 - [Spectral](https://spectral.energy/projects/) a metabolic spin-off (nice domain), worth watching what they do [link on Youtube](https://www.youtube.com/watch?v=jB3hMVYXSKk) they should also have an energy monitoring platform a bit like Fabriq but not sure it’s PaaS
 - [Carbon lighthouse](https://www.carbonlighthouse.com/) US based Commercial solar consultancy
-- [Greenbiz](https://www.greenbiz.com/about-us) Media company interesting article about long-term sustainability of solar panel recycling
 - [kwhanalytics](http://www.kwhanalytics.com/) Investment risk management in solar, a platform
 - [Lumenaza](https://www.lumenaza.de/en/) software company for energy flow
-- companies carbon footprint monitoring / environmental fintech [Carbon Delta](https://www.carbon-delta.com/) funded by climate-kic
+- [Carbon Delta](https://www.carbon-delta.com/) funded by climate-kic, companies carbon footprint monitoring / environmental fintech
 - Italy based consultancy [Energy way](https://www.energyway.it/energia-ambiente/) my friend Rita Cucchiara in the advisory board
 - [Brixton energy](https://brixtonenergy.co.uk/about-us/) a tiny cooperative installing renewables in south london, I'm sure there's plenty but hey, I'm a Londoner :joy:
 - [Eco Energi](https://www.eco-energi.com/) UK based service provider / consultancy for transition to sustainable, mainly residential

+### Media

+- [The Energyst](https://theenergyst.com/) magazine featuring latest energy technology and strategies along with articles on legislative and policy changes.
+- [Greenbiz](https://www.greenbiz.com/about-us) Media company interesting article about long-term sustainability of solar panel recycling

-## Market compare
+### Market compare

 - [the eco experts](https://www.theecoexperts.co.uk/) for PV + battery installations.
 (Tried to make an enquiry but they’re just a call centre forwarding the contact to an installer, they wouldn’t even send the contact through without installation permission approval from the landlord.
 Been recommended to check on their website who can install in the area and contact them directly)
 - [Labrador](https://www.thelabrador.co.uk/) like uswitch, has an option for green sources